 Limitations of Bonding

-Although bonding is an incredibly useful tool for small-scale repair & cosmetic work, it does have limitations.
+Although bonding is an incredibly useful tool for small-scale repair & cosmetic dentistry, it does have limitations.

 Composite resin lacks the durability that veneers & crowns have.
 If you have a majorly damaged tooth or need a longer-lasting solution, bonding may not be your best option.
-Veneers & crowns are also more resistant to staining.
+Veneers & crowns are also more resistant to staining than bonding.

 While bonding can be used for small gaps, it is not a replacement for orthodontic treatment.
 Crooked teeth & most bite problems can only be resolved by shifting your teeth with braces or other orthodontic appliances.

-Bonded teeth do not respond well to whitening, so getting your teeth whitened after a bonding treatment may create a color mismatch between your original teeth and the bonded tooth.
-It’s a better idea to get a teeth whitening first so we can use a brighter, whiter resin to match your shiny new smile.
+Bonded teeth do not respond well to whitening, because getting your teeth whitened after a bonding treatment may create a color mismatch between your original teeth and the bonded tooth.
+It’s a better idea to have teeth whitening done first so we can use a brighter, whiter resin to match your shiny new smile.